Fangwq/exercise/README.md

 This repository aims to be used for fun.
 I will write any useful codes or learn something new in my daily life.
+And I learn cython with book <<OReilly Cython, A Guide for Python Programmers>>.
+Other codes will be presented here too.